gladish/wpa3_tata/README.md

 # Setting up the code

 ### Set up Environment.
 Connect 2 Alfa AWUS036NHA devices in two PC.
 One will act as AP and other as STA.
+This device was selected by trial and error.
+We searched randomly until we found a WiFi adapter that supported 80211w.

 ### Dependencies for enabling hostapd and wpa-supplicant.